arnaudleclerc/blazor-azure-maps-controls/CONTRIBUTING.md

 Please consider the following points when creating your pull request :

 - The C# code has to respect the `.editorconfig`.
-Changes or improvements to this file are welcome, please discuss them on [Slack](https://azuremapscontrolcomp.slack.com/) before.
+Changes or improvements to this file are welcome.
 - Please add unit tests if possible and verify that all the unit tests are passing.
 For that, run `dotnet test` on the `AzureMapsControl.Components.Tests` project.
-- The typescript code uses `eslint` as a linter.
-Changes to the rules are welcome, please discuss them on [Slack](https://azuremapscontrolcomp.slack.com/) before.
+- The typescript code uses `eslint` as a linter..
 - Please verify that all the samples on the `AzureMapsControl.Sample` project are working.
 Please take time to add new samples if necessary.

 ## Local development